Mírzá ʻAbbás Núrí: Expulsion from service

 Mírzá Buzurg prospered in the service of the State, until the death of Fath Ali Shah, and the rise of Muhammad Sháh (reigned 1834–48), under whose grand vizier, Haji Mirza Aqasi, he lost his position and much of his considerable wealth.

 Hajji Mirza Aqasi, the Prime Minister, was antagonistic to Mírzá Buzurg.
 One reason which prompted his enmity was Mírzá Buzurg's particular friendship with the Qá'im-Maqam, Mirza Abu'l-Qasim of Farahan.
 In June 1835 the Qá'im-Maqam was put to death by Muhammad Shah.
-Mírzá Buzurg wrote letters condemnatory of Hajji Mirza Aqasi, which the Prime Minister eventually encountered, and retaliated with force.
+Mírzá Buzurg wrote letters condemnatory of Hajji Mirza Aqasi ("May that satyr be kept away from the Shah"), which the Prime Minister eventually encountered, and retaliated with force.
 He had Mírzá Buzurg dismissed from the governorship of Burujird and Luristan.
 This post had been given to him by his friend, the Qá'im-Maqam.
 A document exists in the handwriting of Muhammad Shah himself, commending and praising the services rendered by Mírzá Buzurg in this capacity.
 Next, Haji Mirza Aqasi stopped Mírzá Buzurg's annual allowance.
 Then, he began to disturb the relationship between Mírzá Buzurg and his last wife, Ziya us-Saltana, the daughter of Fath Alí Shah.
 Through her nephew, Firaydun Mirza, he induced Ziya us-Saltanih to seek and obtain divorce from her husband.

 Mírzá Buzurg had a large household to support, and could no longer afford to keep up his estates.
 He was forced to sell a part of his properties and mortgage others, including the complex of houses in Tehran in which he and his family resided.
 The marriage settlement was of such proportions that the Mírzá Buzurg could not pay it immediately, and Ziya us-Saltanih then had Mirza Buzurg imprisoned in his own house.
 In the end, Mírzá Buzurg was obliged to sell, once again, his complex of houses in Tehran, and part with the valuable carpets and other furnishings which they contained.

 Later years

 After the storms subsided, Mírzá Buzurg made an effort to regain the houses which he had had to sell under duress 'for a negligible sum'.
 A document exists in the handwriting of Baháʼu'lláh, drawn up for the purpose of eliciting from those in the know their testimony to the fact that the sale of the houses had taken place under unlawful pressure.
 But it did not produce the desired effect and no restitution was made.

 Mírzá Buzurg then decided to retire to Iraq, but first died in 1839.
 His body was taken to Iraq and buried at Najaf, where the tomb of ʻAli is located.
 He was survived by seven sons and five daughters.

-Manuscripts exist in his superb and much-admired handwriting, in various collections both in and outside of Iran.
+Manuscripts exist in various collections both in and outside of Iran.
 There is one such scroll in the International Archives of the Baháʼí World Centre.